 - The best interests of the child pursuant to sections 60CA and s60CC of the Family Law Act 1975 (Cth), including:

-- One of the primary considerations being the child having a meaningful relationship with both parents was considered however it was the judge’s view that, “The child cannot benefit from a relationship that does not exist”.
+- One of the primary considerations being the child having a meaningful relationship with both parents was considered however it was the judge’s view that “The child cannot benefit from a relationship that does not exist”.

-For a period of approximately six (6) months the child had asked her mother at least once a week why she could not change her name as having her father’s surname caused her distress.
-The distress arose when her name was called out at school assembly and children around her ask why she has two surnames when she does not have a father.
+For a period of approximately six (6) months, the child had asked her mother at least once a week why she could not change her name as having her father’s surname caused her distress.
+The distress arose when her name was called out at the school assembly and children around her ask why she has two surnames when she does not have a father.
 The child recognises that children normally have a father and she does not understand why that is not the situation for her.

 - The child would argue that she did not understand why she is required to keep her father’s name when she does not know where her father is or, indeed, who he is.